orf53975/dahak/README.md

 # Updates
 - v0.2b: Added automated log file with username, hide in known trusted folder
 - v0.3b: Added startup persistance module
-- An update is being worked on for the keylogger to automatically email the logs to the user.
+- An update is being worked on for the keylogger to automatically email the logs to the user, as well as a timestamp.

 # License
 Licensed under GNU GPL v3